Obarun/66/doc/66-deeper.md

 Its subdirectories contain versioned files per service and are self-explanatory.

+### %%environment_adm%%

+This directory is specified at compile time by using the `--with-sysadmin-environment=DIR` option to `./configure`.

+This directory serves as a location for system administrators to provide default environment variables used by a [scandir](66-scandir.html) at runtime and propagated to services handled by the scandir.

+See the [Environment](66-scandir.html#environment) explanation for further information about the behavior, the syntax and the limitations.

 ### %%seed_adm%%

 This directory is specified at compile time by using the `--with-sysadmin-seed=` option to `./configure`.